makerdao-dux/metadao-frontend/README.md

 To build the application yourself, run the command: `yarn electron:build`.
 You will need to update the file `.electron-builder.config.js` with the new app name, logo and other configurations.
 For more information about the configuration options, check out [Electron builder documentation](https://www.electron.build/configuration/configuration)

 Do not expect building the application for all platforms from one platform.
 To build on Mac you need to be on a MacOS (for example).
 In order to build automatically for all platforms you can use tooling and automation like Github Actions or Travis.
 [See more info](https://www.electron.build/multi-platform-build.html).

+To build the application run the command `yarn electorn:build`, this will build the application for your current operating system.
+This project is also configured with a Github Action that will build automatically the images for Windows, Mac and Linux when doing a new commit on the repo.
+For more information, check `.github/workflows/build.yml`, more information on how it works can be found [on this post](https://samuelmeuli.com/blog/2019-11-17-automating-the-release-of-electron-apps/).

+ ### Auto updating releases

+ The electron script located at `scripts/electron.js` includes the package electron-updater, that automatically checks for new versions of the application and notifies the user.

+ For auto-updating to work on macOS, your code needs to be signed.
+For more information check [this post](https://samuelmeuli.com/blog/2019-04-07-packaging-and-publishing-an-electron-app/).